robmasocco/AOS-TAG/ideas.md

 - Remove the BST dictionary.

 Each of the aforementioned steps must at least be attempted, in order to remove as many resources as possible.
 If at the end some failed, we should only report it in the kernel log since no error code can be returned.

+### Module locking

+A very simple module locking scheme is implemented in this project to ensure that syscalls do not end up operating on stale, inconsistent, not-anymore-present data (especially blocking ones), possibly causing kernel oopses or worse.
+The *SCTH* module is a dependency, so it is locked as first thing and released upon module removal.
+Then, in its wrapper, each system call does a *try_module_get(THIS_MODULE)* before attempting to execute its real code.
+**Note that, due to how the module locking feature is implemented in the Linux kernel, this still leaves room for some really impossible race conditions that would consist in a system call executing code that lies in a released memory region (the part before the _try\_module\_get_).
+This is the best that we can do.
+Causing the aforementioned condition during normal execution would require surgical scheduler precision, excellent timing, and a strong will to wreak havoc.
+We assume that a user knows when to remove the module, and do all that is possible to prevent any damage anywhere we can.**

 # OPERATIONS DETAILS